Senate estimates find 43 per cent of funded sports rorts projects were ineligible

 It was designed to be a ‘Dorothy Dixer’ answer, giving Mr Boyd the opportunity to parrot Scott Morrison’s core defence.

-Instead, Mr Boyd blew a whole in Mr Morrison’s repeated claims that the recipients were eligible under the scheme.
+Instead, Mr Boyd blew a hole in Mr Morrison’s repeated claims that the recipients were eligible under the scheme.

 “No, Senator, that’s not what we found,” Mr Boyd said.